Reki Kawahara: Career

 In 2022, Kawahara started publishing a new light novel series, titled Demons' Crest, with illustrations by Yukiko Horiguchi.

 Inspirations

 Reki Kawahara has many inspirations growing up, from reading manga to online games.
-Reki Kawahara also stated in a Q&A session between the author Reki Kawahara and Heathcliff (Kayaba Akihiko) in 2005.
-"If I were to ask for you to mention one of the games you like best, which would it be?", Reki Kawahara stated the following "If you mean aside from SAO, it would be Wizardry, a game from long ago.
+Reki Kawahara also stated in a Q&A session between the author Reki Kawahara and Heathcliff (Akihiko Kayaba) in 2005: "If I were to ask for you to mention one of the games you like best, which would it be?", Reki Kawahara stated the following "If you mean aside from SAO, it would be Wizardry, a game from long ago.
 I acquired a lot of inspiration from it".
-Rank Anime also wrote a story on what inspired him to write Sword Art Online.